silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	                     56.44, $d, 500);

 ```

+Alternately, the initial array item may begin on the following line.
 If so, it should be padded at one indentation level greater than the line containing the array declaration,
 and all successive lines should have the same indentation;
 the closing paren should be on a line by itself at the same indentation level as the line containing the array declaration: